pulumi/workshops/building-with-containers/README.md

 Now if you run `pulumi preview --diff`, you'll find all of the resource names use the stack name!

+If you were to switch back to `dev` and run `pulumi up` to update the stack, you'll find the stack appears in the output, just as we modified the source code to do.

 <details>
 <summary><b>Question:</b> Why are stacks useful?</summary>